Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 {% include figure.html filename="en-or-agent-based-model-communication-networks-06.png" alt="Histogram where the y-axis shows the number of agents, and the x-axis shows how many letters were sent by those agents.
 The numbers of letters sent range from about 25 to over 50." caption="Figure 6.
 Histogram of letters sent by agents after 100 steps of simulating the model." %}

-You can also use `pandas` to export the data to a CSV ([comma-separated value](https://en.wikipedia.org/wiki/Comma-separated_values)) file, which can be opened by any common spreadsheet application by `pandas`.
+You can also use `pandas` to export the data to a CSV ([comma-separated value](https://en.wikipedia.org/wiki/Comma-separated_values)) file, which can be opened by any common spreadsheet application.

 If you do not specify a file path, the file will be saved in the local directory.
 After you run the code below, you will see the file `agent_data.csv` appear.